 - Relate to and interact well with current and new students, family members, faculty, and staff at Suffolk.

 - Adhere to all staff policies and training guidelines and positively support other leaders in the performance of their job duties and leadership development.

 Attend one (1) required information session.
 You are required to attend one (full length of time) information session to learn more about the position and application/selection process before the established application deadline.
 You can attend an information session if you're not sure about applying - it is a great way to learn more!
 You must be on time and be prepared not to leave early.
 We look forward to meeting you at one of the following required information sessions (each required information session lasts for 1 hr.
 Please arrive on time and plan to stay for the full length of time):

-Submit all required application materials by deadline: TBA for 2019 Orientation Leader Section Process
+Submit all required application materials by deadline: December 18th, 2019 for 2019 Orientation Leader Section Process

 Required Dates: Please ensure that you review the "Required Dates Sheet" before applying.